Fourqui/tv/updates.md

 ## February
 ```
-2020-02-16: Past to days added many logos.
+2020-02-16: Past two days added many logos.
 Finished updating all the HBO US logos
-            To their latest look, international and many countries are sill using
+            to their newest look, international and many countries are sill using
             previous version of HBO.
 Added lots of US local logos, 80% are in low
             quality and thats not good enough.
 I will try to find 1-2 hours a day
             to work on those icons as most of them need to be re-drawn from scratch.